mayankjain25/GeeksForGeeks-Last-Visited-Extension/README.md

-# GeeksforGeeks Last Visit Chrome Extension
+# GeeksforGeeks Enhancer - A Chrome Extension

-The GeeksforGeeks Last Visit Chrome extension is a tool that enhances your browsing experience on [GeeksForGeeks.org](https://www.geeksforgeeks.org).
+The GeeksforGeeks Enhancer Chrome extension is a tool that enhances your browsing experience on [GeeksForGeeks.org](https://www.geeksforgeeks.org).
 It adds the last visited timestamp to the article title, allowing you to easily keep track of when you last accessed a specific article.
 It comes in handy when you want to know whether you have already visited an article in the past or not.
+Not only this, it also enables certain keyboard shortcuts that helps you save some time running and submitting codes on [GFG Practice](https://practice.geeksforgeeks.org)

 ## Screenshots